-This step is mostly polishing which means security and performance optimization, extended bug fixing, new extensions, and whatnot.
+This step mostly deals with polishing which means security and performance optimization, extended bug fixing, new extensions, and whatnot.
 Most of our customers use this opportunity to make their stores even better but we won’t include this step into our migration plan.

-So How Much Does It Cost to Migrate to Magento 2?
+4. So How Much Does It Cost to Upgrade Magento Stores from M1 to M2?

 - Grand Total: 340-1020 hours ($7,740-$109,200).

-As we’ve already said, all projects are different.
+As we’ve already said, each project is individual.
 That’s why we have such a big difference between the two estimates.
 The cost in dollars can also be ten times higher or lower, depending on who you work with.

 Each project comes with its own set of challenges.
-We wanted to give you a few examples to demonstrate how different effort distribution really is.
+We wanted to give you a few examples to demonstrate how different effort distribution can really be.

 Project 1.
 Phone Accessories Store

-This store migration includes an upgrade to fully functional Progressive Web Apps technology which adds a lot of additional time to frontend and quality assurance.
-Backend is also big thanks to the number of custom features we need to move over from Magento 1.
-The store places a huge focus on performance.
-We want to make sure the migration does not affect the speed in any way.
-Actually, the store is faster because of how Progressive Web Apps work.
+This store migration includes an upgrade to fully functionalwhich adds a lot of additional time to the frontend and quality assurance works.
+The backend portion is also big thanks to the number of custom features we need to move over from Magento 1.
+The store places a huge focus on performance, so we wanted to make sure the migration does not affect the speed in any way.
+Actually, the store is faster because of .

 Project 2.
 Customized Personal Accessories Store

-Our next migration took 6 months and involved a lot of customization effort which was done alongside the migration that’s why you can see the backend taking up the lion’s share of the development time.
+Our next migration took 6 months and involved a lot of customization work which was done alongside the migration.
+That’s why you can see the backend taking up the lion’s share of the development time.

 Project 3.
 Gardening Tools Store

-Another migration with a large chunk of effort dedicated to customizations.
-The main challenge here was correctly moving the previous functionality to Magento 2 platforms.
-It was not an easy task since the store was quite old and had a ton of unique features that required our attention to migrate and fix bugs.
+This is another migration project with a large chunk of effort dedicated to customizations.
+The main challenge here was to correctly move the previous functionality to the Magento 2 platform.
+It was not an easy task since the store was quite old and had a ton of unique features that required our utmost attention to properly migrate and fix bugs.

 Project 4.
 A Feature-Rich Personal Label Store

 This store has an extremely impressive customization constructor.
-Which, naturally, the team needed to migrate from Magento 1 to Magento 2.
-That’s not a small amount of effort and it took us 7 months, from September till March, to move, test, and release on a new platform.
-The effort here is more diverse thanks to a lot of frontend and backend challenges.
+Which, naturally, the team needed to.
+That’s not a small amount of effort and it took us 7 months, from September till March, to move, test, and release the store on a new platform.
+The work here is more diverse thanks to a lot of frontend and backend challenges.

 Migration Step 1.
 UX on a Budget

 Your migration starts with the UX part.
-As before, you are going to take a close look at your store and decide whether you want something changed in the store.
-After all, this is the most convenient time for you to do any design or UI/UX changes since after the migration is complete it will take a lot of effort to re-do stuff.
+As before, you are going to take a closer look at your store and decide whether you want something changed in it.
+After all, this is the most convenient time for you to do any design or UI/UX changes, taking advantage of this Magento 2 migration benefit.
+Note that after the migration is complete, it will take a lot of effort to re-do stuff.

 Our attention is glued to the key pages of the store (your customers visit these pages most often, these pages are also a vital part of your sales funnel):

-Make a short list of your goals (better put it down in writing):
+Then, make a Magento 2 migration checklist of your goals (better to put it down in writing):

 - add new pages or remove old ones.

 UX risk factors.
-If you are on a strict budget, you don’t have the luxury of hiring someone to do that job.
-Which means you are the one who is going to make all the UX decisions.
-While it’s a good idea to involve the store owner into the decision-making process – because they know how their business works! – there are downsides to that, too.
+If you are on a strict budget, you don’t have the luxury of hiring someone to do the UX job.
+This means you are the one who is going to make all the UX decisions.
+While it’s a good idea to involve the store owners in the decision-making process (because they know how their business works) there are downsides to that, too.

 Migration Step 2.
 Design on a Budget

 Design risks.
-There’s a possibility that the theme you really like lacks some essential features that you need to implement for your layout.
-This means you’ll have to settle for a less attractive theme that has everything you need.
+There’s a possibility that the theme you really like lacks some essential features that you’d like to have for your layout.
+This means you’ll have to settle for a less visually attractive theme but that has everything you need.
 Or most of it.
-A few design compromises are inevitable.
+So, a few design compromises are inevitable.

 Migration Step 3.
 Frontend and Backend on a Budget

 Extension setup risks.
-There are more than 2300 third-party extensions in Magento Marketplace.
-While it’s a really big number we don’t recommend that you install more than 10.
-Going overboard will bring glitches you won’t be able to fix yourself.
+There are more than 2300 third-party extensions on the Magento Marketplace.
+While it’s a really big number, we don’t recommend that you install more than 10.
+Going overboard will bring glitches that you won’t be able to fix by yourself.

 It’s almost never a smooth ride.
 Magento extensions always conflict with one another.
 Making them work is a huge part of any migration.
 But when you have a small number of extensions, bugs are easier to notice and fix.
 They will also be less severe than when you have dozens and dozens of extensions installed.